 A multichannel seller who does not maintain any place of business in Colorado directly, indirectly, or by a subsidiary is exempted from state sales tax licensing and collection requirements if the multichannel seller's direct sales of tangible personal property, commodities, and services into Colorado annually in both the current and previous calendar years were less than \$100,000.
-In determining exemption based on this threshold, a multichannel seller should not consider any retail sales that were facilitated by a marketplace facilitator through a marketplace.
+In determining exemption based on this threshold, a multichannel seller should not consider any retail sales that were facilitated by a marketplace facilitator.

 If a multichannel seller's retail sales made in Colorado in the previous year were less than \$100,000, then the multichannel seller must begin collecting once its retail sales into Colorado exceed \$100,000 during the current calendar year.
-The multichannel seller must register for a license within 90 days after this threshold is exceeded.
-Collection must begin on the first day of the month following registration.
+The multichannel seller must apply for and obtain a sales tax license and begin collecting Colorado sales tax by the first day of the first month commencing at least 90 days after the multichannel seller's aggregate Colorado sales in the current year exceed \$100,000.
 If the retail sales made by the multichannel seller in Colorado in the previous year exceed \$100,000, the multichannel seller is subject to all of the requirements discussed in the Colorado Sales Tax Guide for the entire calendar year.